unklebonehead/om-i3/README.md

 Place contents of .config in ~/.config and contents of .local in ~/.local.
 Kitty and Micro have been themed with OpenMandriva colors.

+Config also contains my xrandr command for my triple monitors.
+You will need to modify the xrandr command for your personal set up.

+Make sure rofi, polybar launch.sh are executable.